Attention, not scale, drives human-AI alignment in multimodal language prediction: Results

-Given that looks to available referents have been argued to support language processing,\cite{altmann_incremental_1999} we also wanted to understand when and how human visual attention indexed by eyegaze overlaps with the model's visual attention.
-To this end, we tested our final hypothesis by directly comparing attention weights from the model's visual attention layers to human eye tracking data collected during the online task.
-Although we collected output from all layers, the late-intermediate layers of transformer models are thought to synthesize the earlier layers' processing into a comprehensive output.\cite{tenney_bert_2019, rogers_primer_2021} For example, previous studies suggest that the best semantic features for predicting brain responses to natural language can be extracted from late-intermediate layers (especially layers 9 and 10 in models like GPT-2, which usually have around 12 layers).\cite{liu_linguistic_2019, oota_joint_2022, caucheteux_brains_2022, jain_computational_2023, tang_semantic_2022} Therefore we expected attention weights from these layers to correlate most significantly with human eye tracking.
+To this end, we tested our third prediction by directly comparing attention weights from two models' attention layers to human eye tracking data collected during the online task.
+Although we collected output from all layers, the late-intermediate layers of transformer models are thought to synthesise the earlier layers' processing into a comprehensive output.\cite{tenney_bert_2019, rogers_primer_2021} For example, previous studies suggest that the best semantic features for predicting brain responses to natural language can be extracted from late-intermediate layers (especially layers 9 and 10 in models like GPT-2, which usually have around 12 layers).\cite{liu_linguistic_2019, oota_joint_2022, caucheteux_brains_2022, jain_computational_2023, tang_semantic_2022} If models attend to semantically salient visual features, then we should expect attention weights from these layers to correlate most significantly with human eye tracking.

+We compared three distinct types of attention mechanisms: CLIP's visual attention, which is shaped by contrastive image-text pretraining, BLIP's pure visual attention, which operates independently of language input, and BLIP's cross-attention, which explicitly models interactions between visual and linguistic features.